 Booking Terms and Conditions

 Please note we have temporarily amended our booking conditions in light of Covid-19.
-We are guided by the Scottish Government in all decisions we make regarding reopening.
-Based on their advice we are planning to reopen on 15 July 2020.
-We do understand though that circumstances are changing quickly and therefore we are not requesting deposits and are asking for balance payments just one week before arrival.
+We are guided by the Scottish Government in all decisions we make regarding providing accommodation.
+We do understand that circumstances are changing all the time and therefore we are requesting a small deposit upon booking and are asking for balance payments just one week before arrival.
 Cancellations will be permitted up to 48 hours before arrival.

 We reserve the right to amend our Terms and Conditions from time to time to reflect the Government advice at the time.